Washington (WA) lease form

 Revun generates a Washington-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

 General information, not legal advice.
-Governing statute: Residential Landlord-Tenant Act, RCW Chapter 59.18.
+Governing statute: Revised Code of Washington Chapter 59.18 (Residential Landlord-Tenant Act).
 Confirm current requirements or consult an attorney before finalizing a lease.

 Washington lease FAQ